STUDY GROUPS & EVENTS

 The book used is Gravity by James Hartle (Addison Wesley).
 It works its way toward Einstein’s Equations from the bottom up.
 Whatever can be deduced with limited mathematical structure is done first.
 Hartle develops the math as needed as he marches along.
 This approach had appeal because it is easier to see the physical phenomenon explained in simple and intuitive terms, without the weight of the whole formalism obscuring the same.
 It has negative aspects, because you have to be careful that earlier assumptions indeed hold in the broader formalism, and there is an inevitable amount of handwaving – albeit it can all be ultimately demonstrated via the fuller formalism.

-The Neuroscience Group began in 1996 in response to a couplet heading a chapter in Dava Sobel’s book Longitude: “Time is to the clock as the mind is to the brain”.
-The couplet elicited the thought that if the clock is organic and time is a man-made construct, and if the brain is organic, then what is the mind and what does it do?
+The Neuroscience Group began in 1996 in response to the heading of a chapter in Dava Sobel’s book Longitude: “Time is to the clock as the mind is to the brain”.
+This couplet elicited the question that if the clock is organic and time is a man-made construct, and if the brain is organic, then what is the mind and what does it do?
 If it thinks, what is a thought?
-After some discussion with SDIS members, a study group was formed to find answers.

 JUST LUNCH is a gathering several times a year at different local restaurants.